okgourmet.com Home of Steve's Restaurant Reviews

 Best Items

-Lemongrass Tofu, Pad Gra Prao, Crispy Chicken with Tamarind Sauce, Thai Hot and Sour Soup
+Lemongrass Tofu, Pad Gra Prao, Thai Hot and Sour Soup

 Special Ratings